narcissawright/melancholy/README.md

 - May proceed to the actual Full Game from this area.
 - Eventually unlock wardrobe.
 - Unlock Melancholy by completing Full Game w/ Melanie.
+- Swap between Melancholy/Melanie by walking through a door in open space maybe.
+Could do cool-portal like effect where one side shows one character and the other shows the other.
 - Separate time trials for each character, to be expanded upon later.

 ## Stages:

-#### `TIP: MagicUV is a good plugin that can be used to make UVs for level geometry appropriate to their world-size.
-UV -> Unwrap, and then UV -> World Scale UV -> Apply Manual (and set a consistent number for every unwrap, such as 100)`
+TIP: MagicUV is a good plugin that can be used to make UVs for level geometry appropriate to their world-size.
+UV -> Unwrap, and then UV -> World Scale UV -> Apply Manual (and set a consistent number for every unwrap, such as 100)

 - Aiming for ~10 main stages per character.
 Some fully unique, some shared, some altered.
 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.